Frequently Asked Questions

 3. The identified patient/client (and siblings/cousins)

 However, you can include more or fewer generations depending on your clinical needs.
-Some patterns only become visible across 4+ generations.
+Some patterns - such as intergenerational trauma or family triangulation - only become visible across 4+ generations.

 Still Have Questions?